norm/imap-tools/README.markdown

 Move email messages from inside one folder to another.

 Arguments are the account, the 'from' folder, the 'to' folder.
+Then optionally a subset ('newest', 'oldest' or 'random') if you don't want to move all messages, and a count (defaults to 10).

     # move everything from the "tonight" folder to the inbox
     imap-move cackhanded 03-postpone/tonight INBOX

+    # move 10 randomly picked messages from "holiday" to the inbox
+    imap-move work holiday INBOX random

+    # move the newest 20 messages from "on-hold" to the inbox
+    imap-move gmail on-hold INBOX newest 20